Congressional caucus: Ideological conferences

-Ideological congressional caucuses can represent a political party within a political party.
-In the United States two-party dominant political system, these congressional caucuses help congregate and advance the ideals of a more focused ideology within the two major relatively big tent political parties.
+Ideological congressional caucuses represent factions within a political party.
+These congressional caucuses help congregate and advance the ideals of more focused ideologies within the two major big-tent political parties.
 Some caucuses are organized political factions with a common ideological orientation.
 Most ideological caucuses are confined to the House of Representatives.
 The rosters of large caucuses are usually listed publicly.
 Members of Congress are not restricted to a single ideological caucus, creating overlaps between the organizations.
+Some ideological caucuses exercise influence akin to that of whips.

 Racial and ethnic caucuses

 Among the most visible caucuses are those composed of members sharing the same race or ethnic group.
 The most high profile of these represent people of color.
 The Congressional Black Caucus, Congressional Hispanic Caucus, and the Congressional Asian Pacific American Caucus also form the Congressional Tri Caucus when they sit together.